Lamantin12/CV/README.md

 # EN
 Hello, my name is Leonid Khodosevich.
 I am a student at the National Research University "Moscow Power Engineering Institute" in the field of Applied Mathematics and Computer Science.
 I want to link my professional career with data analysis and machine learning.
-I also want to do science and I already have a term paper on reinforcement learning.
-This research was done completely independently.
+I also want to do science and I already have an article on the application of neural networks in the diagnosis of pathologies of the eye.
-After my bachelor's degree I plan to finish my master's degree and I will probably go to graduate school.
+After my bachelor's degree I plan to finish master's degree and I will probably go to graduate school.

 You can find my CV and other achievements in this repository.